ManueMk/DNA_Sequence_Pytorch/README.md

 # DNA_Sequence_Pytorch

+In this Notebook, we are trying differents architectures using Python.

-Training differents models using pytorch on dna sequence for classification
+The goal is to train them on dna sequence for classification